-Norway spruce (Picea abies) is a tough conifer that makes for an easy-care landscape tree in US Department of Agriculture plant hardiness zones 3 through 7.
+Norway spruce (Picea abies) is a tough conifer that makes for an easy-care landscape tree in USDA plant hardiness zones 3 through 7.
 It is also planted extensively for forest restoration and windbreaks.
 Planting a Norway spruce is easy because it competes well with grass and weeds and requires no site preparation.
 Read on for more information about care of Norway spruce trees.

 Norway Spruce Tree Info

 The Norway spruce tree is native to Europe.
 However, for over a century it has been planted in this country for both ornamental and utilitarian purposes.
 The tree roots are strong and the trees can withstand high winds, making them excellent windbreaks.

 The trees bear stiff evergreen needles up to an inch (2.5 cm.) long, colored a shiny forest green.
 The bark is a red-brown and furrowed.
 The seed cones are large and can grow 6 inches (15 cm.) long.
 They mature in the fall.

 Norway spruce growth is exceptional.
 The trees grow relatively fast – up to 2 feet (61 cm.) a year – and their crowns develop a pyramid shape.
 The branches may drupe slightly at the tips, giving the trees a graceful allure.

 If you are thinking of planting a Norway spruce tree, it is important to understand that the tree can reach 100 feet (30.5 m.) or more in the wild and live for centuries.
 Although the tree stays shorter when cultivated, homeowners often underestimate the space the tree takes when mature.